Esri/calcite-design-system/packages/calcite-components/src/components/list/usage/Advanced.md

 <calcite-list>
   <calcite-list-item
     label="Dog"
-    description="(Canis familiaris) A carnivorous mammal closely related to the gray wolf that has been domesticated as a pet."
+    description="Also known as Canis familiaris, a carnivorous mammal closely related to the gray wolf that has been domesticated as a pet."
   >
     <calcite-action icon="drag" label="drag" scale="s" slot="actions-start"></calcite-action>
     <calcite-icon scale="l" icon="layer" slot="content-start"></calcite-icon>